 Welcome!
 I am an Assistant Professor at Loyola University Maryland.
 I received my Ph.D. in Politics from Princeton University and an M.A. in Quantitative Methods in the Social Sciences from Columbia University as a recipient of la Caixa Graduate Fellowship.
-I was a Postdoctoral Associate and Lecturer at the Program on Ethics, Politics, & Economics at Yale University (2018-2019) and will return to Yale for the upcoming academic year (2021-2022).
+I was a Postdoctoral Associate and Lecturer at the Program on Ethics, Politics, & Economics at Yale University (2018-2019).

 I study comparative politics and historical political economy.
 My interests are wide-ranging and include political elites, education, colonial legacies, and culture and identity, with a regional focus on Africa.
 My work has appeared or is forthcoming in the British Journal of Political Science, Comparative Political Studies, Public Choice, and Studies in Comparative International Development.